i-schuetz/scaling_dock_menu/README.md

 Flash/AS3 dock menu with scaling effect and draggable items (from scratch).

 I did this for a project where people would drag furniture to a virtual room image.
-The project was never done but I learned how to do fancy dock menu :)
+The project was never done but I learned to do fancy dock menu :)

 ![ScreenShot](https://raw.github.com/i-schuetz/scaling_dock_menu/master/screen_dock_menu.png)